dulayaustin/cashwagon_test_austin/README.md

+# From Austin:
+I added gems for this test, after `bundle install`.
+Run `rails generate simple_form:install --bootstrap`.

+Regarding tests, honestly I am not trained to write tests structure and also I am not exposed on it because my current company does not have one.
+We only have Rollbar which is a server-side plugin where it tracks and alerts error in realtime on production and staging.

 # Cashwagon Rails Engineer Candidate Interview Project

 Thanks for taking the time to complete this exercise.
 We're excited that you're considering joining our amazing team.